rakw1995/09-Juicy-Breakout/README.md

     - I imported new font data and used custom fonts for the "label" text.
 * game over music, found at https://opengameart.org/content/music-box-game-over-iii
     - See above for details.
-* collision sound effects, found at https://opengameart.org/content/10-8bit-coin-sounds (because they didn't have good bounce sounds!)
+* sound effects, found at https://opengameart.org/content/10-8bit-coin-sounds
-    - ball > child node > audio stream player
+    - ball > child node > audio stream player (referenced in script, and then added ".playing = true" where needed)
 * added sparkles for pizzazz! found at https://opengameart.org/content/magic-pixel-art
     - child node > particle2d
 * added a title screen with a start button